 Configure priority-based throttling

-If a resource pool contains multiple buckets, you may need to ensure that core service buckets can still obtain sufficient bandwidth when bandwidth is limited.
+Use this when a resource pool contains multiple buckets and you need to ensure core service buckets get sufficient bandwidth even during contention.

 ossutil

-ossutil api invoke-operation --op-name put-resource-pool-priority-qos-configuration --method PUT --parameters resourcePool=hz-rp-03 --parameters priorityQos --body=file://priority-qos.xmlYou can retrieve and verify the configuration.
+hz-rp-03with your resource pool name):ossutil api invoke-operation --op-name put-resource-pool-priority-qos-configuration --method PUT --parameters resourcePool=hz-rp-03 --parameters priorityQos --body=file://priority-qos.xml(Optional) Verify the configuration:

 ossutil api invoke-operation --op-name get-resource-pool-priority-qos-configuration --method GET --parameters resourcePool=hz-rp-03 --parameters priorityQos